Hunterpall848/HOP-Calculator/README.md

-Basic Calculator made by HUnter Pallister using Python and unconventionally Tkinter.
+Basic Calculator made by Hunter Pallister using Python and unconventionally Tkinter.

 Features:
 --Cappable of simple operations, as well as multi step operations.